How To Velvet Chicken for Restaurant-Quality Stir-Fry at Home

 Next-level stir-fry coming right up!

 Ever wondered how the meat from your Chinese takeout tastes so moist and tender?
 It's all down to a simple cooking technique called velveting.
 You can use this process with any kind of meat, and it will ensure succulent and tender results every time.
 It's a technique you can easily master at home, and will change the way you make stir-fry recipes.

 What is velveting?

-Velveting meat is essentially a process where you coat the meat in egg white, rice wine vinegar, corn starch, and salt and leave to marinade for about 30 minutes before cooking.
+Velveting meat is essentially a process where you coat the meat in egg white, rice wine vinegar, corn starch, and salt and leave to marinate for about 30 minutes before cooking.
 The meat is then briefly cooked in a mixture of boiling water and oil, then strained and dried before stir-frying.

-Garlic, crushed red pepper, and chili paste add heat; the hoisin sauce and ginger sweeten the deal.
+Sweet and Spicy Stir Fry with Chicken and Broccoli: Garlic, crushed red pepper, and chili paste add heat; the hoisin sauce and ginger sweeten the deal.
 Great served over jasmine rice!

-"Quick and easy," says inesgosner.
+Quick Beef Stir-Fry: "Quick and easy," says inesgosner.
 "I make this on my busiest weeknights."

-"I was inspired by another recipe that I changed to add more vegetables, ginger, and sesame oil," says Kendra.
+Pork Lo Mein: "I was inspired by another recipe that I changed to add more vegetables, ginger, and sesame oil," says Kendra.

-This quick-and-easy sweet-and-sour chicken is on the table in 30 minutes.
+VIDEO: Easy Sweet and Sour Chicken: This quick-and-easy sweet-and-sour chicken is on the table in 30 minutes.
 See how it's done: